magomimmo/modern-cljs/doc/tutorial-16.md

 We have reached our goal and we can't be happier!
-We now have a portable namespace (i.e. `modern-cljs.shopping.validators`) for the `shoppingForm` validators and a correponsing portable namespace (i.e. `modern-cljs.shopping.validators-test`) wich tests it on both the client and the server side of `modern-cljs` web app.
+We now have a portable namespace (i.e. `modern-cljs.shopping.validators`) for the `shoppingForm` validators and a corresponding portable namespace (i.e. `modern-cljs.shopping.validators-test`) which tests it on both the client and the server side of `modern-cljs` web app.

 ## Final note